This post was last updated on October 5th, 2022 at 08:52 am.

 01/19/2020 | $100.00 | 01/26/2020 | $100.00 |

 Having a date and amount also helps in case of an audit.
-Many times the IRS wants to see your bank statements or cancelled checks to prove you actually donated the money.
+Many times the IRS wants to see your bank statements or canceled checks to prove you donated the money.
 By having the donation receipt you can easily locate the correct bank statements or cancelled checks.

-When there are non cash donations like office supplies, cars, land, and so on there needs to be a description but not the value on the statement.
-Why isn’t the value listed for the non cash donation?
+When there are non-cash donations like office supplies, cars, land, and so on there needs to be a description but not the value on the statement.
+Why isn’t the value listed for the non-cash donation?
 Because the church isn’t an appraiser.
-The donor and their CPA must come up with the value that they believe is a true representation of the donated good.
+The donor and their CPA must come up with the value that they believe is a true representation of the donated goods.
 When the church acts as an appraiser, it opens itself up to liability from the IRS.

 An example of this might look like this on a statement.
-The first two are non cash donations with a detailed description and no value assigned.
-And the last one is a regular cash donations which shows a value.
-The cash donation below of $50.00 doesn’t need a description.
+The first two are non-cash donations with a detailed description and no value assigned.
+The last one is a regular cash donation which shows value.
+The $50.00 cash donation below doesn’t need a description.

 Date | Amount | Description |